Authenticity comes with a steep price in my family.

 I get you.

-It’s a real fear.
-With real repercussions.
+Fearing authenticity is valid.
+Embracing authenticity has real repercussions.
 You’re not crazy to worry about it.

 And (2) Rest in peace, Aunt Ruth.
 You were an awesome aunt to have.
 I wish I’d spent more time with you and I loved the time I did spend with you.
 I love you.
 I’m sorry I missed your funeral.
 I’d have come – I swear I would have come – if I’d known.
 I’m really sorry I didn’t.
 Maybe I should’ve just been quiet about all this if for no other reason than to have been able to be at your funeral and pay you the respect you deserve.